Spanish Curriculum

 Barr WB, Valdini A, St. Louis J, Weida N, and Marshall C. Si, Tu Puedes: An integrated Spanish Language Acquisition in Residency Utilizing Personal Instruction.
 Journal of Graduate Medical Education.
 Journal of Graduate Medical Education.
 2018; 10(3):343-344. (https://www.jgme.org/doi/pdf/10.4300/JGME-D-17-00919.1)

-(http://www.altalang.com/language-testing/) – Developed by Kaiser Permanente to determine level of language proficiency of physicians. *Passing score” is 80% (level determined by Kaiser as proficient to see patients without an interpreter).
+ALTA Language Testing-Clinician Cultural and Linguistic Assessment (http://www.altalang.com/language-testing/) – Developed by Kaiser Permanente to determine level of language proficiency of physicians. *Passing score” is 80% (level determined by Kaiser as proficient to see patients without an interpreter).
 Residents offered free testing (paid by residency) to certify their fluency to future employers, NGOs, or other entities.

 Invited National Presentations on our Spanish Curriculum:

 1. AAFP Program Directors/ Workshop / Residency Program Solutions Residency Education Symposium “Innovation Showcase: Learning Spanish to Proficiency in Residency – ¡Si Tu Puedes!”
-Barr WB, Valdini A, Gravel JW, Augart C. March 2015 Kansas City, MO
+Barr WB, Valdini A, Gravel JW, Augart C. March 2015 Kansas City, MO.

 2. 2014 Society of Teachers of Family Medicine Spring Conference – “Learning Spanish in Residency – Yes it is Possible (It Can Be Done!)”
-Barr WB, Valdini A, Gravel JW, Augart C, Davids A. May 2014 San Antonio, TX
+Barr WB, Valdini A, Gravel JW, Augart C, Davids A. May 2014 San Antonio, TX.

 Learning Spanish at Lawrence Family Medicine Residency.